Micro-Biology/BasicBashCode/README.md

     for v in {1..10..2} ; do
         #<code to reproduce 5 times in increments of 2 eg below>;
+        #This would be useful if for example you wanted to count how
+        #many samples there was if each sample was represented by 2 fastq files
         echo "$v" #will count 1 3 5 7 9
     done